Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 I spent a month in Sri Lanka and was lucky enough to experience the best of what it has to offer.
-I loved everything about the country so I put together this epic 3 week Sri Lanka itinerary to help you plan your perfect getaway!

-This includes my favorite places to see, and things to do in Sri Lanka, and is geared toward the adventurous traveler who enjoys hiking, surfing, and eating local cuisine.
+It’s geared toward the adventurous traveler who enjoys hiking, surfing, and eating local cuisine.

-It’s a busy Sri Lanka 3 week itinerary… but it’s the best one out there!
+It’s a busy 3 weeks.
+But it’s the best itinerary for Sri Lanka out there!

 Quick Navigation